 Factors Affecting the Crystallization of Nitrogen

 Several factors can influence the crystallization process and the resulting crystal structure of nitrogen.
-These include:
+That said, these include:

 - Cooling Rate: The rate at which nitrogen is cooled can significantly impact the size and quality of the resulting crystals.
 Slow cooling tends to produce larger, more perfect crystals, while rapid cooling can lead to smaller, less ordered crystals.